MicrosoftDocs/power-platform/power-platform/admin/extend-capacity.md

 3. Select **capacity**.

-4. If you're running low on storage capacity, you will see the following banner.
+4. If you're running low on storage capacity, you'll see the following banner.
 In the banner at the top of the page, select **Enable capacity extension**.

    :::image type="content" source="media/storage-extend-capacity-banner.png" alt-text="Extend capacity in Power Platform admin center." lightbox="media/storage-extend-capacity-banner.png":::